-Here is our Spring menu which you can download below.
+Here is the current Menu (April 2022 to October 2022) which you can also download below.

 All pupils in Year Reception, Year One and Year Two are entitled to “Universal Free School Meals”